‘General Hospital’ Spoilers: David Hayward Coming To Port Charles?

 General Hospital spoilers have been tossing around a lot of possible scenarios.
 It was announced a few weeks ago that ABC finally regained the rights to two former soaps, All My Children and One Life to Live.
 Immediately, fans began wondering if any of their favorites would be coming to Port Charles and if they would, where would they fit in.
 The first announcement came from a video posted by Frank Valentini on Twitter.
 Nora Buchanan (Hillary B. Smith) from One Life to Live would officially be appearing on General Hospital, but there were no details about how long she would stay and whether or not this was strictly a cameo or something more.

 Several of the actors from the now-defunct soaps have moved on to other soaps on different networks, and a few have already landed on General Hospital.
-Spoilers are now coming out with various ideas that could come to fruition, but one in particular seems to have more merit than others at this point.
+Spoilers are now coming out with various ideas that could come to fruition, but one, in particular, seems to have more merit than others at this point.
 According to Soap Hub, Vincent Irizarry is out at Days of Our Lives.
-The reason behind this hasn’t been confirmed but rumor has it he could have been fired.
+The reason behind this hasn’t been confirmed, but rumor has it he could have been fired.
 Irizarry was on All My Children as the troubled Dr. David Hayward.
 He has direct ties to a long-time General Hospital character, which means he could be put back into his old role and sent to Port Charles.

 Big hug to my #AMC ex finolafilona!
 Wonderful seeing this talented woman again at the DaytimeEmmy nominee reception